 For purposes of the quantitative goodwill impairment assessment, weighting is equally attributed to both the market and income approaches in arriving at the fair value of the reporting units.
 The key assumptions for the market and income approaches we use to determine fair value of our reporting units are updated at least annually.
 Those assumptions and estimates include macroeconomic conditions, competitive activities, cost containment activities, achievement of synergy initiatives, market data and market multiples, discount rates, and terminal growth rates, as well as future levels of net revenue growth and EBITDA margins, which are based upon the Company's strategic plan.
 The strategic plan is updated as part of its annual planning process and is reviewed and approved by management and the Board of Directors.
 The strategic plan may be revised as necessary during a fiscal year, based on changes in market conditions or other changes in the reporting units.
-The most significant assumptions used in the determination of the estimated fair value of the indefinite-lived intangible assets and reporting unit is expected to grow beyond the shorter-term business planning period.
-The terminal growth rate represents the rate at which the reporting unit operating plans and approximates expected long-term category market growth rates and inflation.
+The most significant assumptions used in the determination of the estimated fair value of the indefinite-lived intangible assets and reporting units are the net revenue and EBITDA growth rates (including terminal growth rates) and the discount rate.
+The terminal growth rate represents the rate at which the reporting unit is expected to grow beyond the shorter-term business planning period.
+The terminal growth rate utilized in the Company's fair value estimate is consistent with the reporting unit operating plans and approximates expected long-term category market growth rates and inflation.
 The discount rate, which is consistent with a weighted-average cost of capital that is likely to be expected by a market participant, is based upon industry required rates of return, including consideration of both debt and equity components of the capital structure.
-The discount rates may be impacted by adverse changes in the market so or other factors.
+The discount rates may be impacted by adverse changes in the macroeconomic environment, volatility in the equity and debt markets, or other factors.